gohugoio/hugoThemesSiteBuilder/README.md

 * Write a meaningful commit message (e.g. `Add theme my-blog-theme`).
 * Create a pull request(PR) and ensure that the preview looks good.

-> **Note**: If the PR preview does not appear as expected after you have fixed your theme (missing thumbnail image for example), you can trigger a new preview build as follows.
+If the PR preview does not appear as expected after you have fixed your theme (missing thumbnail image for example), you can trigger a new preview build as follows.

 1. Amend the commit in your PR branch
      ```bash